Renewed-Scripts/qb-phone/README.md

 end)
 ```

+7. Throw the `dialing.ogg` into your interact-sound/client/html/sounds file, if you don't already have it

-7. Restart your server fully to get the new commands working and also to get the phone fully working.
+8. Restart your server fully to get the new commands working and also to get the phone fully working.

 It should now look like this